fusion809/fusion809.github.io-old/_posts/2015-10-31-an-introduction-to-bash-scripting.md

 # Background
 {% include image.html image="BrianJFox.png" width="300px" height="401px" description="Brian J. Fox (1959-), the original developer of Bash" %}

-The development of Bash began in January 1988, when [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman), the founder of the [GNU Project](http://www.gnu.org/) and the [Free Software Foundation](http://www.fsf.org/) (FSF), became dissatisfied with the previous author of the GNU shell's failure to meet the required deadlines and decided, instead, to get FSF staff member, Brian J. Fox to write a free imitation of the Bourne Shell.[1.
-Source: [email from 1987](https://groups.google.com/forum/#!original/comp.unix.questions/iNjWwkyroR8/yedr9yDWSuQJ)] Later in June 1989, the first public release of Bash was made, 0.99 (which was a beta release) and until mid 1992 (when Bash 1.12 was released), Fox remained the lead developer of Bash.[2.
-Source: [Chet Ramey's Scribd document](http://www.scribd.com/doc/40556434/2010-10-31-Chet-Ramey-Early-Bash-Dates)] When Fox left the FSF in mid 1992, [Chet Ramey](http://tiswww.case.edu/php/chet/) took over responsibility for Bash's development, which he has kept to this very day.[3.
-Source: [Bash Webpage](https://www.gnu.org/software/bash/)]
+The development of Bash began in January 1988, when [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman), the founder of the [GNU Project](http://www.gnu.org/) and the [Free Software Foundation](http://www.fsf.org/) (FSF), became dissatisfied with the previous author of the GNU shell's failure to meet the required deadlines and decided, instead, to get FSF staff member, Brian J. Fox to write a free imitation of the Bourne Shell.[^1] Later in June 1989, the first public release of Bash was made, 0.99 (which was a beta release) and until mid 1992 (when Bash 1.12 was released), Fox remained the lead developer of Bash.[^2] When Fox left the FSF in mid 1992, [Chet Ramey](http://tiswww.case.edu/php/chet/) took over responsibility for Bash's development, which he has kept to this very day.[^3]

 ## Other Unix Shells
 The Bourne Shell was one of the first official Unix shells to be developed and was first developed in 1977.
 I am using the phrasing "official Unix shells", to draw attention to the fact that the Bourne Shell was developed at Bell Labs for use by Research Unix, which was the original Unix system.
 The Bourne Shell is named after [Stephen Bourne](https://en.wikipedia.org/wiki/Stephen_R._Bourne), its original developer.

 While Bash was originally developed as a free "imitation" of the Bourne Shell, it also has features that it borrows from other Unix shells: including the C shell and the Korn shell.
-The **[C shell](https://en.wikipedia.org/wiki/C_shell)** (**csh**) is a Unix shell that was originally developed by [Bill Joy](https://en.wikipedia.org/wiki/Bill_Joy) — the author of the Vi text editor (which is a direct ancestor of Vim) and was first released in 1978 (and is still under active development today).
+The **[C shell](https://en.wikipedia.org/wiki/C_shell)** (**csh**) is a Unix shell that was originally developed by [Bill Joy](https://en.wikipedia.org/wiki/Bill_Joy) &mdash; the author of the Vi text editor (which is a direct ancestor of Vim) and was first released in 1978 (and is still under active development today).
 Its chief distinguishing feature is that its syntax is similar to that of the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)).
-A notable descendant of C shell that is also widely used today, is **[tcsh](https://en.wikipedia.org/wiki/Tcsh)** (the **TENEX C Shell**), which before release 10.3 was the default shell of OS X. The <b><a href="https://en.wikipedia.org/wiki/Korn_shell">Korn shell</a></b> (<b>ksh</b>) was one of the Unix shells developed at Bell Labs for Research Unix, although unlike most other of the original Unix shells it is still under active development today.
+A notable descendant of C shell that is also widely used today, is **[tcsh](https://en.wikipedia.org/wiki/Tcsh)** (the **TENEX C Shell**), which before release 10.3 was the default shell of OS X. The **[Korn shell](https://en.wikipedia.org/wiki/Korn_shell)** (**ksh**) was one of the Unix shells developed at Bell Labs for Research Unix, although unlike most other of the original Unix shells it is still under active development today.

-Along with these shells, another free Unix shell that has gained notoriety, that I feel is worthwhile mentioning is the <b><a href="https://en.wikipedia.org/wiki/Z_shell">Z shell</a></b> (<b>Zsh</b>).
+Along with these shells, another free Unix shell that has gained notoriety, that I feel is worthwhile mentioning is the **[Z shell](https://en.wikipedia.org/wiki/Z_shell)** (**Zsh**).
 Zsh was first released by Paul Falstad in 1990 and at the time Falstad was a student at Princeton University.
 Since then Zsh's development has become coordinated by Peter Stephenson.
 What is notable about Zsh, is how feature-packed it is.
 It has many of the same features as Bash, but it also has spelling-correction, easier customizability and a few other features that Bash lacks.

 All free Unix shells that are available for Gentoo or Sabayon systems are located in the category of app-shells within the [Entropy Store](https://packages.sabayon.org/quicksearch?q=app-shells&amp;filter=category_startswith&amp;filter_data=app-shells), [Portage Tree](https://packages.gentoo.org/categories/app-shells) and [Gentoo Portage Overlays](http://gpo.zugaina.org/app-shells).
 To show them all from the command-line run:
 ```sh